 Offering challenging academic opportunities across a variety of biological fields, we provide extended preparation for professional success.
-Students develop their scientific understanding in the classroom, field, and lab.
+At Austin College, students develop their scientific understanding in the classroom, field, and lab.
 After basic core courses, students consult with faculty advisors to design the final pieces of their major.
 Career success includes the health professions where 90% of qualified applicants are accepted to medical school and graduate programs.

 While pre-medical and other pre-professional students can major in a variety of disciplines, biology is the major of choice for many of these students.
 The department has a long and successful record of providing strong training for these careers.
 A Health Science Advisor, a Health Science Committee, and special opportunities are provided to students interested in medicine, dentistry, and related occupations.
 Examples include hospital internships, pre-medical studies abroad, independent study opportunities, and practice interviews.